chsanch/dend-udacity-capstone/README.md

 ### Process staging data

-The loans data is stored in CSV format, so this could be used directly with no processing.
+The loans records are stored in CSV format, so this data could be used directly with no processing.

 The catalog dataset is provided in the [MARCXML format](https://en.wikipedia.org/wiki/MARC_standards#MARCXML), to make use of the data  this needs to be converted from this format.
 For this task I'm